 The acoustic structure (in this case, typically an enclosure) shall be designed to ensure that the ambient temperature inside the building does not exceed the ambient temperature ranges specified for the equipment and components located within so that no de-rating of the equipment is necessary.
-Tradionally primary substations transformers have had sepearte cooler banks which can be excluded from acoustic enclosures ensuring adequate cooling of the equipment so natural ventilation shall be calculated and provided to dissipate any heat created by the equipment located within the acoustic enclosure, plus the solar gain from the roof surface and to prevent condensation.
-Natural high and low level ventilation will be incorporated into the main body of the acoustic enclosure.
+Traditionally primary substations transformers have had separate cooler banks which can be excluded from acoustic enclosures ensuring adequate cooling of the equipment so natural ventilation shall be calculated and provided to dissipate any heat created by the equipment located within the acoustic enclosure, plus the solar gain from the roof surface and to prevent condensation.
+Natural high and low level ventilation points shall be incorporated into the main body of the acoustic enclosure.
 Ventilation openings shall be of robust, vandal and corrosion resistant, steel welded construction and be designed to avoid vermin intrusion.
-They must not provide hand or footholds and must not compromise the sound mitigation of the enclosure or screen.
-Also because of noise, forced ventilation or air conditioning is not normally permissible unless specific consideration needs to be made for transformers with integral cooler banks that can not be excluded from the acoustic enclosure.
+Like the whole acoustic structure, they must not provide hand or footholds that could act as climbing aids and allow unauthorised access to Northern Powergrid assets and must not compromise the sound mitigation of the enclosure or screen.
+Also because of noise, forced ventilation or air conditioning is not normally permissible unless specific consideration needs to be made for transformers with integral cooler banks that cannot be excluded from the acoustic enclosure.